K. M. Van Zandt

-Khleber Miller Van Zandt (November 7, 1836 – March 19, 1930) was a Texas business executive, military officer, and politician.
+Khleber Miller Van Zandt (November 7, 1836 – March 19, 1930) was an American politician, lawyer, merchant, and banker who served as the ninth commander-in-chief of the United Confederate Veterans from 1919 to 1921.

-Early life
+Early life and education

 Van Zandt was born on November 7, 1836.
 His father was Isaac Van Zandt.
 His mother was Frances Lipscomb.

-Van Zandt attended Franklin College (Nashville) in Tennessee.
+Van Zandt was educated at Franklin College in Tennessee.

+Military service

+Van Zandt served as an officer in the 7th Texas Infantry during the American Civil War.
+Captured following the Battle of Fort Donelson, he was detained as a prisoner of war (POW).
+His slave, Jack, served him throughout the war, even while imprisoned.

 Career

+Van Zandt settled in Fort Worth in 1865, and operated a dry-goods business and later became president of both a construction company and a bank, the Fort Worth National Bank.
+He was a Democrat, serving as a member of the Texas House of Representatives from 1873 to 1874.
+He was the prime mover of the founding of the Confederate Reunion Grounds in Lakeside, Texas, later called Confederate Park.

+Personal life and death

 The 1860 census shows that Van Zandt enslaved nine individuals.
-During the American Civil War of 1861-1865, Van Zandt served in the Confederate States Army.
-He was captured following the Battle of Fort Donelson and held as a prisoner of war.
-Van Zandt forced his enslaved man Jack to serve him throughout the war, even while imprisoned.
-After the war, he was the commander of the trans-Mississippi division of the United Confederate Veterans.
+After the American Civil War he joined in the United Confederate Veterans (U.C.V.), serving as the commander of the First Brigade, Texas Division and the Commander of the Army of Trans-Mississippi.
+In 1919, he was elected the ninth Commander-In-Chief of the U.C.V..

-Van Zandt settled in Fort Worth in 1865, and operated a dry-goods business and later became president of both a construction company and a bank, the Fort Worth National Bank.

-Van Zandt was a Democrat, and was elected to the Thirteenth Texas Legislature, 1873–74.

-Van Zandt was the prime mover of the founding of Confederate Park in Lakeside, Tarrant County, Texas.

-Death

 Van Zandt died on March 19, 1930, in Fort Worth, Texas.